 - Put the container of flour in a strong, food-grade plastic bag.
 If the flour is packaged in paper, put the whole paper bag inside a food-grade plastic bag.

 - Remove excess air from the bag and seal tightly.

-- Pour the flour into a food-grade plastic container with a tight-fitting lid.
-Keep in cool, dark place to prevent insects from getting at the flour and to prevent sunlight from spoiling the flour.
+- Keep in a cool, clean, dark place to prevent other insects from getting at the flour and to prevent sunlight and moisture exposure, or keep it in the fridge if you're unsure your cupboard is cool enough.

 Bugs and Rancid Smells

 The bugs found in flour and other grains are called weevils.
 If you find these bugs in your flour (any brownish surface on top of your flour is the eggs), chances are the eggs were there before you purchased it because female weevils lay them inside the grain kernel, and they hatch between one and five months later.
 If you're unsure, rub some of the brownish flour between your fingers and if you catch a minty odor, that's the bugs.
 You can also tightly pack some flour up to the rim of a glass and make a flat surface with the help of a knife.
 Leave the flour exposed to sunlight for a few hours.
 If the tight surface looks broken, that's the bugs' doing.
 Toss it.